 EDITED JULY 2013 TO ADD: Black Rose Writing now says that it no longer requires its authors to buy books, and has sent me a sample contract that does not include a book purchase clause.
-I'd love to hear from contracted Black Rose authors to confirm that this is indeed standard practice for this publisher.
+I've received emails from authors confirming this, and there's also confirmation in the comments on this post.
+Nevertheless, the general caution applies: if a publisher asks you whether you plan to buy your own books, be on your guard.

 "How many books are you planning to order?"